wethegit/wtc-barfystars/README.md

   Additional classes to be provided to the containing element.
 - **respondToResize** default: true
   Whether the element should respond to resize events.
 This should happen when the positioning of the anchor also changes in response to resize
+- **eventName** default: 'barf_stars'
+  This indicates the event to custom listen to on the window that causes the stars to barf if the controller is set to `action:callback`

 ### CSS
 ```